dosemedia/dev_coding_challenge/README.md

 The form should have a professional look and feel and perform validation.
 We use the [Buefy framework for Vue](https://buefy.org/) in many of our projects.

-Form submissions should be stored in the firestore database.
+Form submissions should be stored in the **Cloud Firestore** database in with your firebase project.

 Below the form, the 3 most recent review submissions should be displayed.
 This list should use firestore's realtime updates to automatically update whenever a new review is submitted.